opendaylight/ovsdb/resources/robot/README.md

 The controller should be running on the host machine before you run the integration tests.
 The VMs are setup with environmental variable $CONTROLLER with the default IP: 192.168.100.1

+Note: Restarting karaf at the begining of each test run probably helps generate fewer false positives.

 # Output and log from each test

 The output and logs for each test will be left in ovs1 home directory.
 For convinience of accessing the test results at a later time from the host machine, check "robot/scripts/results" for the result of the current and previous tests.
 Those are timestamped and cumulated over time.
 You are responsible for cleaning up this cache.